-Last week, we explored Sue Johnson's book "Hold Me Tight", which is a practical guide to understanding Emotionally Focused Therapy ("EFT").
-EFT as discussed last week is a highly effective form of couples therapy based on attachment theory (please go back and read last weeks post for a more in depth understanding).
+Sue Johnson's book "Hold Me Tight", is a practical guide to truly understanding Emotionally Focused Therapy ("EFT").
+EFT is a highly effective form of couples therapy based on attachment theory (please go back and read my previous post for a more in depth understanding).
 One aspect of EFT that I would like us to explore more in depth this week, is the risk involved in engaging in this new way of thinking and relating to your partner.

 Johnson astutely recognizes that in order for EFT to work, couples need to courageously express and explore when primal feelings come up- when they feel wounded by their partner.
 Sometimes even a mundane exchange can trigger feelings that surprise both partners.
 These feelings can catch partners off guard because they are so sudden.
 These feelings are typically related to attachment needs and they feel primal... because they are!
 In the moment, it's counter-intuitive to slow down reactions times and take stock of what feelings arise and why.
 It's even less intuitive to express those feelings to your partner.